-Species Status Habitat Occurrence in the Project Site Loggerhead shrike (Lanius ludovicianus) CSC Frequents open habitats with sparse shrubs and trees, other suitable perches, bare ground, and low herbaceous cover.
-Can often be found in cropland.
-Present.
-This species was observed on the Project Site during the November 2016 and 2018 site visits.
-The Aquamarine site may support marginal nesting habitat within vegetated canals of the site, and shrubs and trees along the Gen-tie route would also support suitable nesting habitat.
-Tulare grasshopper mouse (Onychomys torridus) CSC Arid shrubland communities in hot, arid grassland and scrub desert associations.
+Species Status Habitat Occurrence in the Project Site Tulare grasshopper mouse (Onychomys torridus) CSC Arid shrubland communities in hot, arid grassland and scrub desert associations.
 These include blue oak woodlands at 450 m (1476 feet); upper Sonoran subshrub scrub community; alkali sink and mesquite associations on the valley floor; and grasslands associations on the sloping margins of the San Joaquin Valley and Carrizo Plain region.
 Absent.
-Suitable shrubland habitat is not present within the Project Site or the Gen-Tie corridor.
+Suitable shrubland habitat is not present within the Project Site or the Access Corridor.
 Short-nosed kangaroo rat (Dipodomys nitratoids brevinasus) CSC Occur in lighter, powdery soils such as the sandy bottoms and banks of arroyos and other sandy areas with slightly to highly saline soils on gently sloping and rolling low hill-tops with shrubs.
 Absent.
 Habitats required by short- nosed kangaroo rats are absent from the study area and surrounding agricultural lands due to intensive agricultural use.
 Townsend's Big-eared bat (Corynorhinus townsendii) CSC Primarily a cave-dwelling bat that may also roost in buildings.
 Occurs in a variety of habitats.
 Possible.
-Suitable foraging habitat for this species is present within the Project Site and Gen-Tie corridor; however, roosting habitat is absent.
+Suitable foraging habitat for this species is present within the Project Site and Access Corridor; however, roosting habitat is absent.
 Pallid bat (Antrozous pallidus) CSC Roosts in rocky outcrops, cliffs, and crevices with access to open habitats for foraging.
 May also roost in caves, mines, hollow trees and buildings.
 Possible.
-Suitable foraging habitat fo this species is present within the Proje Site and Gen-Tie corridor; however, roosting habitat is absent.
+Although suitable roosting habitat for the pallid bat is absent from the Project Site, the entire site supports suitable foraging habitat for this species.
 California mastiff bat (Eumops perotis ssp. californicus) CSC Frequents open, semi-arid to arid habitats, including conifer, and deciduous woodlands, coastal scrub, grasslands, palm oasis, chaparral and urban.
 Roosts in cliff faces, high buildings, trees and tunnels.
 Possible.
-Suitable foraging habitat for this species is present within the Project Site and Gen-Tie corridor; however, roosting habitat is absent.
+Although suitable roosting habitat for the California mastiff bat is absent from the Project Site, the entire site supports suitable foraging habitat for this species.
+American badger (Taxidea taxus) CSC Found in drier open stages of most shrub, forest and herbaceous habitats with friable soils.
+Unlikely.
+No burrows of the size and shape suitable for this species were observed on the Project Site or the Access Corridor.
+It is possible this species may establish burrows within the project site; however, it is unlikely that badgers would breed onsite and within the site's vicinity.